Monitoring platform events

 FORM_DRAFT_RESTORE

-Restoring a draft version of the form
+Restoring a draft version of the application

 Database structure (PostgreSQL)

-Defined database structure with business events.
+Specified database structure with business events.

 Schema